tonishantyadav/swift-auth/CONTRIBUTING.md

 2. **Make Code Changes**: If you'd like to contribute code changes, fork the repository, create a new branch for your work, make your changes, and submit a pull request (PR).
 Be sure to include a clear description of your changes.

 3. **Testing**: Ensure that your code changes include relevant tests.
-Test your changes thoroughly and make sure all tests pass.
+Test your changes thoroughly and make surea all tests pass.

 4. **Commit Messages**: Use clear and concise commit messages.
 Reference the related issue number if applicable.